 High school equivalency exams are offered through the Assessment Center located in the Student Services building.
 Testing times and availability are subject to change.
-Cost of the four-part GED® exam is \$80 and the cost of the five-part HiSET exam is \$75.
+The cost of the GED[®] exam is \$20 per section for a total of \$80 for all four tests.
+The cost of the computer-based HiSET exam is \$10.75 per section for a total of \$53.75 for the five-test battery.
+The cost of the paper-and-pencil version is \$15 per section for a total of \$75 for the five-test battery.
 For registration and scheduling of exams please visit GED.com or HiSET.ETS.org.
 Contact the Assessment Center for questions and for approval of underage forms at 505.925.8560.
 All candidates are encouraged to prepare for the exam at the Adult Education Center before registering for the official high school equivalency exams.
 You may contact the Adult Education Center at 505.925.8900.